This honest review of our Celebrity Reflection Eastern Caribbean cruise will help you decide if this ship and itinerary is right for you.

 Overview of our Celebrity Reflection review

 In April 2022, we took an Eastern Caribbean cruise aboard the Celebrity Reflection.
 We last sailed aboard the Reflection in 2018 in the Mediterranean.
 This time, my wife, Ann, and I hoped to reacquaint ourselves with the ship before hosting a group for the first-ever Postcard Jar Friends Cruise on the Reflection in January 2023.
-As of this publication in June of 2022, we still have a few rooms available and we’d love to have you join us!

 PIN FOR LATER